Reddit is a picky bunch and they have strong opinions about the best Usenet providers.

 But it’s not all good.
 NewsDemon stirred up some mixed feelings a while ago when it was rumored that they were limiting or canceling accounts that used too much data, which is a great way to earn Reddit’s scorn.

-Fortunately, they seem to have learned from their mistakes.
+Fortunately, they seem to have learned from their mistakes, earning them a spot among the best Usenet providers on Reddit.

 Redditor Shadowgamez attests recently that: